sav-che/TL-2/Authors/Westling, (Per) Richard {std. Westling}.md

-> [!cite] BHL link: this entry starts at [page 215](https://www.biodiversitylibrary.org/item/103250#page/275/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 215](https://www.biodiversitylibrary.org/page/33066555) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Westling, \[Per\] Richard (1868-1942), Swedish pharmacist and botanist; studied at the universities of Bern and Stockholm; Dr. phil.
-Stockholm 1911; "amanuensis" for botany and pharmacognosy at the Stockholm Pharmaceutical Institute 1896, assistant 1897-1911, head assistant 1912-1918, professor 1918-1933. (*Westling*).
+Stockholm 1911; "amanuensis" for botany and pharmacognosy at the Stockholm Pharmaceutical Institute 1896, assistant 1897-1911, head assistant 1912-1918, professor 1918-1933.
+**Abbreviated name**: *Westling*

 #### Herbarium and types